 - Matcha powder: For the finest flavor, use the highest-quality matcha powder you can find.
 Look for packaging that is airtight and of ceremonial grade.

-- Oat Milk: For this Strawberry Matcha Latte recipe I use oat milk because of its sweeter taste in comparison to almond milk, which has a nutty flavor.
+- Oat Milk: For this Strawberry Matcha Latte recipe, I use oat milk because of its sweeter taste compared to almond milk, which has a nutty flavor.
 But you can use any other plant-based milk you prefer

 How to make Strawberry Matcha Latte – Steps

-We’ll go through steps on making Vegan strawberry matcha late, however, detailed instructions are located at the end of this article.
+We’ll go through the steps for making a Vegan strawberry matcha latte; however, detailed instructions are located at the end of this article.

 Step 1: To begin, add half of the hot water to the matcha powder.
 Using a bamboo whisk or a small whisk, combine until completely lump-free.
 After that, combine the remaining hot water.

 Step 2: Second, use a masher, blender, or the back of a fork to purée your strawberries.
 Add to a glass of ice-filled servings.
 Then, add oat milk or your preferred milk.
-The use of boba is optional; add it prior to the strawberry puree.
+The use of boba is optional; add it before the strawberry puree.

-Step 3: Thirdly, delicately add the matcha so that it forms a layer on top of the milk.
+Step 3: Thirdly, delicately add the matcha to form a layer on top of the milk.
 Stirring might cause the matcha to melt into your milk, so avoid doing that.
 Serve after garnishing with fresh strawberries!

 Share the image below to your Pinterest board if you like this Boba Guys Copycat Vegan Strawberry Matcha Late!